 Work Comp Claims Productivity Q&A With Kevin Quinley

-Work comp claims productivity advice comes from so very few sources nowadays.
+Work comp claims productivity advice comes from very few sources nowadays.
 OK, so I have been out of action on the blog for the holidays.
-Business has picked up tremendously, so the Workers Compensation blog has been suffering.
+The business has picked up tremendously, so the Workers Compensation blog has been suffering.
 I will not go over the best designation for claims or reserve reviewers today.

 I will instead add in the Work Comp Claims Productivity Q&A session with Kevin Quinley of Claims Caffeine.
 Kevin asked very good questions.
 The address to join Claims Caffeine is https://login.yahoo.com/config/login_verify2?.intl=us&.src=ygrp&.done=http%3a//finance.groups.yahoo.com%2Fgroup%2Fclaims_caffeine%2Fjoin